giokok-test/simulate-rl/README.md

 - `play.py` loads a saved policy and runs a single episode.
 Use the `--ppo` flag when loading a model trained with the PPO script.

+The environment stores several statistics for each episode.
+When an episode finishes the ``info`` dictionary returned from ``env.step`` contains the closest pursuer--evader distance, number of steps and outcome (capture, evader reaching the target or timeout).
+The evaluation helpers in the training scripts print the average minimum distance and episode length during periodic evaluations.

 ## Adjusting environment parameters

 All physical constants and environment options are stored in